pdqdat/my-academind-react-course-projects/README.md

-# "React - The Complete Guide 2025" Projects
+# "React - The Complete Guide" Projects

-This repository contains the code for my projects as I learn [React - The Complete Guide 2025](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) at Udemy, taught by Academind.
+This repository contains the code for my projects as I learn [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) at Udemy, taught by Academind.

 ### [Module 03: React Essentials](/03-React-Essentials/react-essentials-intro/)